muhadif/culverin/README.md

 # Culverin

-Culverin is a powerful HTTP load testing tool inspired by Vegeta, written in Rust.
+Culverin is a powerful HTTP load testing tool inspired by Vegeta (https://github.com/tsenart/vegeta), written in Rust.
 It's designed to help you test the performance and reliability of your HTTP services under various load conditions.

 ## Features